-Compact crossovers are popular family workhorses for good reason: They can multitask better than most, tucking away up to five passengers and some big-box bargains, all with the promise of all-weather traction and tractability—and with a low sticker price plus some impressive fuel economy numbers.
+These two models, and nearly all the models in their very popular category are great family choices.
+They can multitask better than most, tucking away up to five passengers and some big-box bargains, all with the promise of all-weather traction and tractability — and with a low sticker price plus some impressive fuel economy numbers.

 What's under the hood of the CR-V has always been quite conservative, but it fits the mission; and this year Honda has fitted the CR-V with the latest direct-injection 2.4-liter four-cylinder engine and continuously variable automatic transmission (CVT), from the Accord sedans.
 The new powertrain brings a smoother, more confident feel under everyday driving, but it still doesn't feel sporty.
 EPA fuel economy numbers improve by 3 mpg, though—to 27 mpg city, 34 highway (or 26/33 with all-wheel drive).
 The CR-V keeps an even keel with handling, too; it doesn't steer or respond with much verve, and its lighter-duty all-wheel-drive option is optimized for snow and mud, at a maximum.

 The basic Forester?
 It's no lightning bolt either, but its flat four-cylinder can be turbocharged for 250 horsepower and truly brisk acceleration.
 A manual transmission is standard on the base wagon, but most other versions sport a continuously variable automatic transmission (CVT) programmed with shift points that mimic a six- or eight-speed automatic.
 Fuel economy lags the Honda, at 29 or 28 mpg, depending on the drivetrain, but we've consistently hit Subaru's combined numbers in our six-month road test.
 The Forester's handling is superior to the Honda's too, and it has actual trail prowess, with its 8.7 inches of ground clearance and standard all-wheel drive.